2021–22 Pac-12 Conference women's basketball season: Coaches

-Post season
+Postseason

 Pac-12 tournament

 The conference tournament was played from March 2–6 at the Michelob Ultra Arena in Paradise, NV.
 The top four teams had a bye on the first day.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.

 NCAA tournament

 Teams from the conference were selected to participate: